softchoice-corp/DevOpsBootcamp/docs/lab_1.md

           ./lab_1/list_resourcegroups.sh
 ```

 Navigate to the `lab_1/list_resourcegroups.sh` and we can examine what the script being executed by the action will actually do.
-We can see this script will simply show the account which is authenticated to Azure (this will be the service principal), and list the Resource Groups in the Azure subscription in a table
+We can see this script will simply show the account which is authenticated to Azure (this will be the service principal), and list the Resource Groups in the Azure subscription in a table format.

 ```python
 # show the logged in account